ntcsteve/PythonForDevOps-NerdGraph/README.md

 **Python 3**

 The code is written in Python 3.
 Before you start, you will need Python on your computer.
-More information on installing Python can be found easily with the Beginners [guide](https://wiki.python.org/moin/BeginnersGuide/Download).
+More information on installing Python can be found easily with the beginners [guide](https://wiki.python.org/moin/BeginnersGuide/Download).

 **Requests**